KxSystems/docs/docs/cloud/azure/architecture.md

 and delegate the IO work together with the sorting and attribute handling.

-The feedhandlers are recommended to be placed outside the TP box on another VM between TP and data feed.
-This way malfunctioning of the feedhandler has a smaller impact on TP stability.
+It is recommended that the feedhandlers are placed outside the TP box on another VM between the TP and data feed.
+This way, malfunctioning of the feedhandler has a smaller impact on TP stability.

 ### Placement groups